Assess Safety of Travel Abroad

 Your institution should consider prohibiting travel to a country or area when the U.S. government cautions against it.
 Examine government travel advisories and health warnings and follow these additional practices to keep community members safe.

 In January 2018, the State Department rolled out a new system of travel advisories to give U.S. travelers information about the relative safety of different countries.
 It replaces all prior State Department travel warnings and travel alerts.
-Under this system, all countries are ranked in one of four levels according to a variety of factors, such as terrorism, crime, natural disasters, and (increasingly) health concerns such as the novel coronavirus, which causes the disease COVID-19:
+Under this system, all countries are ranked in one of four levels according to a variety of factors, such as terrorism, crime, natural disasters, and (increasingly) health concerns:

 - Level 1 — Exercise normal precautions